Author: Fred Cronenwett

 Throttle control and multiple engines can be called out as options in competition and are used throughout the entire flight.
 To get full points for throttle control, you need to be able to have the model come to a complete stop with the engine at idle.
 Also, make sure you can shut down the engine from the handle on command.

-Mechanical options such as flaps are easy to hook up, but take practice to work in a scalelike manner during flight.
-Research the full-scale aircraft to figure out how much the flaps are deployed for landing and takeoff.
+Mechanical options such as flaps are relatively easy to hook up, but require practice to operate in a scalelike manner during flight.
+Research the full-scale aircraft to determine how much the flaps are deployed for landing and takeoff.

 Full-Scale Example for Options

 When you start a new CL Scale model, it helps to understand what the full-scale aircraft was capable of doing.
-Whether you go to an airshow, read books, or watch a video, you should get a good sense of what flight options can be used.
-Look for mechanical options that can be used such as flaps, doors, a bomb drop, or opening the canopy during flight.
+Visit airshows, read books, or watch videos to get a good sense of what flight options can be used.
+Look for mechanical options that can be used such as flaps, doors, a bomb drop, or an opening canopy.

 How Much Should Your Model Weigh?

 All of these options add weight to the model, so it has to be big enough to carry all of the hardware.
-In the case of the P-51, a servo and electronics for the flaps, air-scoop door, retracts, inner gear doors, and throttle all add weight.
+In the case of the P-51, servos and electronics for the flaps, air-scoop doors, retracts, inner gear doors, and throttle all add weight.
 Make sure your model has enough physical space and wing area to carry all of the hardware.

 You might find that all of the parts can fit in the model, but you don’t have enough wing area to lift the hardware.
 Weigh the hardware and calculate the model’s final weight before installing all of the features.

-There is no magic number for how much weight the wing area can support, but generally the lighter the model, the better it will fly; however, if the model is too light the winds may toss it around.
-I flew an 80-inch Piper Cub and added 16 ounces of lead to it at the CG because the wind made it difficult to fly.
-With the heavier wing loading, the model penetrated the wind better, but still had a decent stall speed for landing.
+There is no magic number for how much weight the wing area can support, but generally the lighter the model, the better it will fly; however, if the model is too light the wind may toss it around.
+I flew an 80-inch Piper Cub and added 16 ounces of lead at the CG because the wind made it difficult to fly.
+With the increased wing loading, the model penetrated the wind better while still maintaining a decent stall speed for landing.

 2014 CL Scale Contests